VivekTomar03/Daily-Digest-App-Native/README.md

 ## Remaining Tasks

 - **Get News by Country**: Filter news articles by country.
-- **Loading Indicator**: Show a loading indicator while fetching news articles.
-- **Empty State**: Display an empty state when no articles are available.
 - **Improve Splash Screen and App Logo**: Enhance the splash screen and app logo for a better user experience.

 ## Installation